Romulo-Moraes/Assembly-Toolkit/6. Arithmetic/README.md

 ```

 ## 6.2 Subtract
-There're also two ways of subract something in Assembly, and is the exact opposite side of the section, the commands are *sub* and *dec*.
+There're also two ways of subract something in Assembly, and is the exact opposite side of the Add section, the commands are **sub** and **dec**.
 ```txt
 sub - Accepts two operands, the left will be decremented by the value of the second operand.